chaibytes/Basil/README.md

 I am at crossroads but its difficult to find someone immediately to ask my questions.

-Basil is your shopping assistant that helps solve this problem.
-Customers are already in store and ready to pruchase, with Basil they can make informed decision
+Basil is your shopping assistant that solves this problem.
+Customers are already in store and debating to purchase, with Basil they can make an informed decision quickly.

-The App uses vision APIs to recognize items and display relevant curated information to make an informed decision.
+The App uses vision APIs to recognize items and display relevant curated information to help customers make an informed decision.

-This concept is not only for Grocery stores but can extended to any retail stores that wants to increase purchases by empowering users with better knowledge.
+This concept is not only for Grocery stores but can extended to any retail stores.